 Michael Wolfe is the Chief Marketing and Business Development Officer for Fifth Season Financial.
 Michael leads our communications efforts, helping ensure that patient communities are aware of Fifth Season’s services and processes.
-He develops and implements advertising, PR, partnership and events strategies, all designed to help spread the word about Fifth Season and the hundreds of families that have been helped as they fight financial hardship caused by critical illness.
-He works closely with Tracey and Eric to make sure that Fifth Season’s programs are clearly communicated and engaging.
+He develops and implements advertising, PR, partnership and events strategies, all designed to help spread the word about Fifth Season and the hundreds of families that have been helped as they fight financial hardship caused by late-stage illness.
+He works closely with Tracey and Eric to make sure that Fifth Season’s financial assistance programs are clearly communicated and engaging.

-Michael’s own experience with his mother’s cancer has given him a real understanding of the challenges for those battling advanced-stage illnesses, and the toll it can take on a patient and their loved ones.
+Michael’s own experience with his mother’s cancer has given him a real understanding of the challenges for those battling advanced-stage illnesses and the toll it can take on a patient and their loved ones.
 He is so pleased to be a key player in introducing what is clearly an under-represented option to those facing financial hurdles during this process (especially one that provides resources for both the patient and their chosen beneficiaries).

 Prior to joining Fifth Season, Michael spent over two decades leading advertising sales and marketing efforts at some of the leading national magazine companies in the industry, including Conde Nast (GQ, Architectural Digest), Time Inc. (Entertainment Weekly, Life), Hearst (O, The Oprah Magazine), Wenner (Men’s Journal) and Rodale (Best Life).
 He most recently served as Publisher, National Sales at the Modern Luxury network of brands, and as Publisher of The Week and Mental Floss magazines.

 Michael graduated in 1990 from the University of Pennsylvania with a B.A. in Communications.
-Michael says “I’m thrilled to be putting my efforts towards a program that can help so many…and yet is known by so few.
+Michael says “I’m thrilled to be putting my efforts towards a financial assistance program that can help so many…and yet is known by so few.
 The stories of patients whose qualities of life have been improved by Fifth Season are so moving and inspiring, I look forward to helping even more patients and their families learn how we can be of service.”

 Managing Director-Business Development